exasol/public-knowledgebase/Database-Features/unsafe_expressions_sql_and_join_order.md

 ## Problem

-When working with SQL, it’s easy to assume that filters in a CTE or subquery are always applied before ther joins or filters expressions are evaluated.
+When working with SQL, it’s easy to assume that filters in a CTE or subquery are always applied before their joins or filters expressions are evaluated.
 However, because SQL is **declarative**, the database optimizer decides the actual execution plan.
 This can lead to unexpected errors when using unsafe expressions like:

 - Division — risk of divide-by-zero errors.